 BECA - Bilingual Education for Central America

 Bilingual Education for Central America (“BECA”) is a 501(c)(3) not-for-profit organization founded in 2002.
-BECA’s mission is to provide quality, affordable bilingual education to the educationally disenfranchised, while at the same time fostering meaningful cultural exchange between our volunteers and the communities in which they are immersed.
-As BECA has grown over the past decade, we have distinguished themselves from other education programs by the breadth and depth of our community engagement and volunteer training program.
-At each BECA school, local Honduran stakeholders maintain responsibility for effective school management while BECA recruits, trains, and provides support to English-speaking volunteers.
+BECA’s mission is to provide quality, affordable bilingual education to the educationally disenfranchised, while at the same time fostering cultural exchange between our volunteers and the communities in which they are immersed.
+We have distinguished from other education programs by the breadth and depth of our community engagement and volunteer training program.
+At each BECA school, local Honduran stakeholders maintain responsibility for effective management while BECA recruits, trains, and provides support to English-speaking volunteers.
 Our provision of bilingual education to low-income students is a solutions-oriented response to multiple issues —economic development, jobs, drugs, violence—that impact both Central America and the United States.

 Long-term: Every year, BECA assembles a team of committed volunteers who want to dedicate themselves for a year of service as full-time classroom teachers engaging the difficult but rewarding work that we do in Honduras.
 BECA recruits, trains, and provides support to English-speaking volunteers with 6-weeks of community induction and teacher training, custom-made curricula and materials, year-long covered living expenses, and the opportunity for Spanish language and cultural immersion.
 All selected volunteer teachers are assigned to an elementary classroom, a middle school classroom, or a resource teacher role.
 Short-term: Summer Camp Counselors who join BECA will live in BECA's volunteer housing in Cofradia and will be responsible for planning and executing all of the daily activities at our camps in Cofradia.
 You will work with students in 1st through 5th grades.
 The goal is to make the summer program a fun way for students to maintain their English language ability and to reduce summer learning loss.
 Ins

 Long-term: Cofradia, Vida Nueva, and Macuelizo, Honduras Short-term: Cofradia, Honduras

 Long-term: 1 Year minimum beginning in July Short-term: 4 weeks from June to July

 Long-term: We seek enthusiastic, curious, diverse, and thoughtful volunteers who have a passion for social justice.
 For every application, we consider the applicant's volunteer service, international engagement, teaching experience, and academic record.
 BECA volunteer positions are competitive, and the work we do is challenging.
 Please note that applicants need not be certified teachers or fluent Spanish speakers.
 Short-term: We seek creative, independent, responsible, and fun volunteers to run our Summer Camp for 3 weeks every Summer.
 Summer Camp Counselors are typically current college students, recent college graduates, or teachers.

 Long-term: In recognition of your service, BECA provides full year volunteers with room, board, coverage of incidental costs and full-year temporary residency status.
 We encourage volunteers to think of these basic amenities not as compensation, but rather as our means of facilitating their ability to make this commitment to their own learning.
 BECA volunteers also receive an intense and comprehensive 6-week summer training run by veteran teachers and teacher trainers.
 Following this BECA provides quarterly professional development opportunities to continue facilitating volunteers' personal and professional growth.
 Short-term: Because the Summer Camp is a supplemental program, BECA recoups the program's expenses through donations paid by Summer Camp Counselors who wish to participate.
 In exchange for this experience, we ask that you contribute or fundraise $1,000 for the BECA program to help defray costs (food, accommodation, training, and materials).
-A reduced contribution may be available for college students with demonstrated need.
+A reduced contribution may be available for college stud

 Long-term: Our volunteers in Cofraidia and Vida Nueva share several living spaces (two people to each bedroom) close to the center of Cofradia.
 Our two houses are situated in an elevated part of Cofradia and have a picturesque view of the Merendon mountains from the airy patio areas.
 We also rent several apartments in one building immediately off the town's main square.
 Our volunteers at Amigos de Jesus live in our staff house, somewhat apart from the children's home and our school.
 Short-term: Summer camp volunteers live in the full-year BECA volunteer accommodations during their time in Cofradia.